 Required IT skills

 Students are expected to be familiar with the use of diet analysis software (i.e. Foodworks).
-This can be accessed free of charge from various computer labs at the University of Canberra (Bruce campus).

 Students will need a non-programmable calculator.